gem/oq-engine/doc/engine/Csv-outputs.md

-List of official CSV outputs
+Engine 2.0: enter CSV outputs
 ============================================

-One of the most important features of the engine version 2.0 is that finally the CSV output format has become officially supported.
+One of the most important features of the engine version 2.0 is that the CSV output format has become officially supported at last.
 For several releases the engine was able to export CSV files, but the feature was always considered experimental and not documented.

-With engine 2.0 several CSV outputs have become official.
+With engine 2.0 the CSV outputs have become official: there are still some rought edges (outputs for which there is no CSV exporter, or output for which the CSV exporter will change in the future) but most CSV exports are now stable.

 This changes simplifies the workflow.
 Before engine 2.0 an user had to